New Jeans (EP)

-New Jeans is the debut extended play (EP) by South Korean girl group NewJeans.
-It was released digitally on August 1, 2022 and physically on August 8, 2022 by ADOR, a subsidiary of Hybe Corporation.
-The EP contains four tracks, including the three singles "Attention", "Hype Boy" and "Cookie".
-Musically, the album spans a variety of music genres, including R&B, moombahton, electropop and hip hop.
+New Jeans is the debut extended play (EP) by the South Korean girl group NewJeans.
+It was released on August 1, 2022, by ADOR, a subsidiary of Hybe Corporation.
+Produced by Min Hee-jin, 250, and Park Jin-su, the EP draws from synth-pop and R&B and infuses elements of musical styles from the 1990s and 2000s decades.
+The songs "Attention", "Hype Boy", and "Cookie" were released as singles.